 Dog Liability Insurance for Homeowners

-Dog liability insurance for homeowners covers injuries or damage caused by your dog that aren’t fully protected under a standard home insurance policy.
+Dog liability insurance covers injuries or damage caused by your dog at home or while you’re traveling.
+It’s part of all standard home insurance policies, but some insurers have restrictions.

 Find out if you're overpaying for homeowners insurance below.